 2. How can I transition to a cloud computing career?

 To transition to a cloud computing career, start by gaining foundational knowledge through online courses, books, or formal education.
-Practice on cloud platforms like AWS, Azure, or Google Cloud, and pursue relevant certifications.
-Networking, joining cloud communities, and seeking internships or entry-level positions are also helpful steps.
+Practice on AWS, Azure, or Google Cloud, and pursue relevant certifications.
+Networking, joining cloud communities, and seeking internships or entry-level positions are helpful steps.

 3. What are the future trends in cloud computing?